 Green Cauliflower: Inspiration from the Farmer’s Market

-On a recent visit to the farmer’s market, I realized not everyone thinks of popping their cauliflower in the oven.
-A woman was staring at the gorgeous cruciferous heads in green, purple, and off white, apparently pondering her purchase, so I struck up a conversation and she asked me how to cook cauliflower.
+On a visit to the farmer’s market, I realized not everyone thinks of popping their cauliflower in the oven.
+A woman was staring at the gorgeous cruciferous heads in green, purple, and off white, apparently pondering her purchase.
+So I struck up a conversation and she asked me how to cook cauliflower.
 I suggested roasting and she looked at me a bit surprised.
 “Really?
 What do you flavor them with and how long do they need to cook?”
-So when my Sunday farmer’s market visit this past weekend yielded two gorgeous heads of cauliflower – one purple and one green, I decided it’s time to write about this crunchy cruciferous vegetable.

 How to Cook Green Cauliflower (or any color)

 - Preheat your oven to 400 degrees or 375 degrees convect